Frances Ravenel Smythe Edmunds: Projects

 During her time at the foundation, Edmunds pioneered a multitude of projects that cemented her place in the twentieth-century preservationist movement in America.
 One of her earliest and most notable projects was the revitalization of Ansonborough.
 Ansonborough was once an elegant neighborhood in the city of Charleston, but had rapidly declined in condition and was in an execrable state by the 1950s.
 In 1957, Edmunds took part in the initiation of the foundation's revolving fund, which was the very first of its kind in the nation.
-The fund was/is used to purchase historical properties in the city, sell them with protective covenants, and then eventually reinvest the money into neighboring pieces of property.
+The fund was/is used to purchase historical properties in the city, sell them with protective covenants, and then eventually reinvest the money into neighboring pieces of property, which in turn helped to revive the neighborhood of Ansonborough.
 Edmund's approach with the revolving fund added an entirely new aspect to preservation as a whole, which contrasted the traditional approach of focusing on individual landmarks.
-This became known as a purchase-sell-control system, and it ensured the preservation of some of Charleston's most beautiful and historic buildings.Due to this project's success, Charleston was given an increasing amount of visibility and the foundation's methods were adopted by multiple other cities across the nation.
-Edmunds and the foundation's techniques and work was so impactful that it was later showcased in a government report, which eventually led to the passage of the National Historic Preservation Act in 1966.
+This became known as a purchase-sell-control system, and it ensured the preservation of some of Charleston's most beautiful and historic buildings.
+Due to this project's success, Charleston was given an increasing amount of visibility and the foundation's methods were adopted by multiple other cities across the nation.
+Edmunds and the foundation's techniques and work proved to be so impactful that it was later showcased in a government report, which eventually led to the passage of the National Historic Preservation Act in 1966.

 In the 1970s, Edmunds felt it was important that historic buildings and neighborhoods that were in lesser condition were not taken over by landlords who would remain absent, and knew that it was important to keep historic buildings in use, even if that meant a change in their usage.
 Therefore, she along with the foundation decided to create and launch a new project that focused on the renovation of these deteriorated neighborhoods while ensuring that they were not displacing residents from their homes.
 Some of the other projects that she pioneered were a major revision to Charleston's 1931 ordinance, the start of the expansion of Charleston's Historic District, and preserving Broad Street as the city's legal center.
-Edmund specified the importance of Charleston being a livable city, and therefore promoted height and tourism ordinances.
-In 1977, she utilized her communications to the city mayor and other important figures to help bring the Spoleto Festival to Charleston.
+Edmunds specified the importance of Charleston being a livable city, and therefore promoted height and tourism ordinances.
+In 1977, she utilized her communications to the city mayor and other notable figures to help bring the Spoleto Festival to Charleston.
 Additionally, she made it a point that the foundation be involved in the purchase as well as stabilization of Drayton Hall.
 One of her more controversial efforts was her support of the trimming down of the Charleston Place development.
-Overall, Edmunds' work during her time as the director of the Historic Charleston Foundation helped to make Charleston, South Carolina a national preservation model.
+Overall, Edmunds's work during her time as the director of the Historic Charleston Foundation helped to make Charleston, South Carolina a national preservation model.